 Both batches were primed (given some additional sugar to ferment in the bottle so that the final product was carbonated) by saving about a quart of the wort and re-mixing that with the fermented beer when it was bottled.

 I tasted the beer at one-week intervals after it was bottled.
 Many types of ale, like John Gaylord Jr.’s small beer, condition over time and can improve in the bottle, but this one did not appreciably change over a four-week period.

 Were I to make it again, I would probably use less crème of tartar, maybe a little more hops.
+I’d use one ounce of crème of tartar and two ounces of a mild hops, like Saaz or Kent Goldings.
 The small beer was a bit tart for my tastes.
 I suspect that there were very good reasons for brewing it with the amount of crème of tartar that Gaylord prescribed in his recipe; a more acidic wort (sour) was conducive to better yeast activity (fermenting); it probably served to help preserve the beer, and to cover any “off” tastes that may have resulted from spoilage.

 This was a great story and exactly the sort of thing an historical society should be doing.
 Also one of 9th great grandfather’s was the immigrant, Deacon William Gaylord who died at Windsor in 1673.
 If beer maker John Gaylord descended from Deacon William, then I was reading about family.
 Thank you

 Indeed, Deacon William Gaylord is something like the fourth great-grandfather of beer maker John Gaylord.

 The recipe at the end doesn’t specify the amount or type of hops used.

 Hmm, you’re right.
 The original piece that James Brownlow wrote didn’t include hops in his ingredient list, but did include hops in his instructions.
 I just copied some more text from the original and added it to this article.